Xia0ben/rosdocked/README.md

 sudo docker exec -it <CONTAINER_NAME> bash
 ```

-Then, to start making your roscore with Pepper, do :
+Then, to start making your roscore communicate with Pepper, do :

 ```
 # Inside the container